UnconnectedBedna/shrink-backup/README.md

 Directory where .img file is created is automatically excluded in backup
 ########################################################################
 Usage: sudo shrink-backup [-Uatyelhz] [--fix] [--loop] [--f2fs] imagefile.img [extra space (MiB)] -U              Update existing img file (rsync to existing img)
                     Optional [extra space] extends img root partition -a              Autocalculate root size partition, [extra space] is ignored When used in combination with -U:
                     Expand if partition is >=256MiB smaller than autocalculated recommended minimum Shrink if partition is >=512MiB bigger than autocalculated recommended minimum -t              Use exclude.txt in same folder as script to set excluded directories One directory per line: "/dir" or "/dir/*" to only exclude contents -y              Disable prompts in script (please use this option with care!)
   -e              Disable autoexpansion on root filesystem when image is booted -l              Write debug messages to logfile shrink-backup.log located in same directory as script -z              Make script zoom at light-speed, only question prompts might slow it down
-                  Can be combined with -y for UNSAFE ultra-mega-superduper-speed -q --quiet    Do not print rsync copy process --no-color    Run script without color formatted text --fix         Try to fix the img file if -a fails with a "broken pipe" error --loop [img]  Loop img file and exit, works in combination with -l & -z If optional [extra space] is defined, the img file will be extended with the amount before looping NOTE that only the file gets truncated, no partitions Useful if you for example want to manually manage the partitions --f2fs        Convert root filesystem on img from ext4 to f2fs Only works on new img file, not in combination with -U Will make backups of fstab & cmdline.txt to: fstab.shrink-backup.bak & cmdline.txt.shrink-backup.bak Then change ext4 to f2fs in both files and add discard to options on root partition in fstab --version     Print version and exit
+                    Can be combined with -y for UNSAFE ultra-mega-superduper-speed -q --quiet      Do not print rsync copy process --no-color      Run script without color formatted text --fix           Try to fix the img file if -a fails with a "broken pipe" error --loop [img]    Loop img file and exit, works in combination with -l & -z If optional [extra space] is defined, the img file will be extended with the amount before looping NOTE that only the file gets truncated, no partitions Useful if you for example want to manually manage the partitions --chroot [img]  Use systemd-nspawn.
+Loop img file, mount to temp directory, enter chroot environment and drop to shell This will let you make changes in a chroot environment directly on the img file For example update with package manager or rebuild initramfs The script will keep running in the background Type 'exit' when done.
+Script will unmount, remove temp directory/loop and exit --f2fs          Convert root filesystem on img from ext4 to f2fs Only works on new img file, not in combination with -U Will make backups of fstab & cmdline.txt to: fstab.shrink-backup.bak & cmdline.txt.shrink-backup.bak Then change ext4 to f2fs in both files and add discard to options on root partition in fstab --version       Print version and exit
   -h --help       Show this help snippet
 ########################################################################
 Examples:
 sudo shrink-backup -a /path/to/backup.img (create img, resize2fs calcualtes size)